 10. Wash and Prepare All Newborn Items

 Ideally, you won't dress your baby in clothes straight out of the package.
-It could have factory dust, chemicals, dyes not fully set in the material, bug sprays, or resins that may irritate your baby's skin (source).
+It could contain factory dust, chemicals, dyes that haven't fully set in the material, bug sprays, or resins that may irritate your baby's skin (source).

 11. Deep Clean